rwgen1/rwgen/docs/examples.rst

+.. |rwgen_version| replace:: ``rwgen-0.0.4``

+.. |example_path| replace:: ``H:/RWGEN/rwgen-0.0.4/examples/rainfall_model/single_site/nsrp_example.ipynb``

+.. |example_folder_nonliteral| replace:: H:/RWGEN/rwgen-0.0.4/examples/rainfall_model/single_site

 Examples
 ========

 For outline examples and explanations, see the rainfall model :doc:`rainfall-workflow` and weather generator :doc:`weather-workflow` pages.

-More detailed examples are provided primarily as Jupyter notebooks.
-These notebooks contain relatively detailed explanations of the examples/code and provide a more interactive way of trying things out.
+More detailed examples are provided as Jupyter notebooks (just for the rainfall model currently) and scripts.
+The notebooks contain relatively detailed explanations of the examples/code and provide a more interactive way of trying things out.

-The examples can be found in the ``examples`` folder within the RWGEN root folder (e.g. ``rwgen-0.0.3``).
+The examples can be found in the ``examples`` folder within the RWGEN root folder (e.g. |rwgen_version|).

 .. note::